mateuszstompor/rhce-environment/README.md

 ```
 ansible localhost,servers -i inventory -m ping
 ```
-You should see something similar to below output, it's an indication of correctly working infrastructure
+You should see something similar to the below output, it's an indication of correctly working infrastructure
 ```
 localhost | SUCCESS => {
     "changed": false,